lightningvend/vendimint/README.md

 sh ./scripts/tests/protocol-tests.sh
 ```

-**Important Note**: The CI system doesn't use Nix yet and doesn't run the `protocol-tests.sh` script.
-Please run this script locally to ensure all tests are passing before submitting changes.
-Sadly, the test is a bit flaky right now, so you may need to retry a few times.
-If it passes once for a given commit, that's good enough.
+I've found the test to be slightly flakey, so you may need to retry a few times.
+If it passes once for a given commit, the code is almost certainly fine.

 ## Architecture